The thing underneath

 $ brew search <name>

 Find a package.
-Try brew search git or brew search figma.
+Try brew search git.

 $ brew install <name>